-Junior School (6 - 11 years)
+Junior School (6 - 9 years)

-The Junior School starts with children aged 6 (turning 7 during the academic year) and continues until the child reaches the age of 11.
+The Junior School starts with children aged 6 (Year 2) and continues until the child reaches the age of 9 (Year 4).
 The curriculum for these younger students is designed to help them form an understanding of the world and their relation to it through lessons and activities that encourage the development of their inner senses, such as intuition and imagination, along with important skills such as literacy, numeracy, arts and crafts.

-These primary years are when the children are actively discovering the world around them through their senses and growing faculties.
+These years are the heart of childhood: when the children are actively discovering the world around them through their senses and growing faculties.
 Lesson subjects are therefore shaped to support this aspect of pupils' growth and incorporate an abundance of physical and practical activities, which support this stage of development.